mercedes-benz/sechub/ide-plugins/vscode/README.md

 Prerequisite: The Node package manager NPM needs to be installed.

-1. Install dependencies
+1. Build the Typescript client

+   Switch to the `sechub-openapi-ts-client` directory and follow the instructions in the [README.md](../sechub-openapi-ts-client/README.md) to generate the SecHub OpenAPI client.

+2. Install dependencies (make sure you have generated and build t+he sechub-openapi-typescript client first)

     ~~~
     npm install
     ~~~

-2. Compile and run tests
+3. Compile and run tests

     ~~~
     npm test